Recovery Verification for Veeam Agent Backups

 Veeam Backup & Replication offers the SureBackup technology to test backups and check if you can recover data from them.
 You can verify any restore point of a backed-up computer protected with Veeam Agent for Microsoft Windows and Veeam Agent for Linux.

 Before creating the SureBackup job, check limitations for Veeam Agent backups below.
-Then learn how to prepare your backup infrastructure and create a SureBackup job in Creating SureBackup Job.
+Then learn how to prepare your backup infrastructure and create a SureBackup job in Using SureBackup Job.

 General Limitations

-For backups created with Veeam Agent for Microsoft Windows or Veeam Agent for Linux, SureBackup has the following limitations:
+For backups created with Veeam Agent, SureBackup has the following limitations:

 - SureBackup is not supported for backup files created by backup copy jobs.

-- SureBackup is not supported for backups stored on the Veeam Cloud Connect repository.
+- SureBackup is not supported for backups stored in the archive tier of the the scale-out backup repository.

-- If you plan to verify computer recovery with VMware vSphere, consider the following:
+- [For full recoverability testing mode] If you plan to verify computer recovery with VMware vSphere, consider the following:

 - SureBackup is not supported for backups of 4 KB sector drives.